Social media optimization: Relationship with viral marketing

 Social media optimization is in many ways connected to the technique of viral marketing or "viral seeding" where word of mouth is created through the use of networking in social bookmarking, video and photo sharing websites.
 An effective SMO campaign can harness the power of viral marketing; for example, 80% of activity on Pinterest is generated through "repinning."
 Furthermore, by following social trends and utilizing alternative social networks, websites can retain existing followers while also attracting new ones.
 This allows businesses to build an online following and presence, all linking back to the company's website for increased traffic.
 For example, with an effective social bookmarking campaign, not only can website traffic be increased, but a site's rankings can also be increased.
-In a similar way, the engagement with blogs creates a similar result by sharing content through the use of RSS in the blogosphere and special blog search engines.
+In a similar way, the engagement with blogs creates a similar result by sharing content through the use of RSS in the blogosphere.
 Social media optimization is considered an integral part of an online reputation management (ORM) or search engine reputation management (SERM) strategy for organizations or individuals who care about their online presence.
 SMO is one of six key influencers that affect Social Commerce Construct (SCC).
 Online activities such as consumers' evaluations and advices on products and services constitute part of what creates a Social Commerce Construct (SCC).

 Social media optimization is not limited to marketing and brand building.
 Increasingly, smart businesses are integrating social media participation as part of their knowledge management strategy (i.e., product/service development, recruiting, employee engagement and turnover, brand building, customer satisfaction and relations, business development and more).
 Additionally, social media optimization can be implemented to foster a community of the associated site, allowing for a healthy business-to-consumer (B2C) relationship.